‘Kong: Skull Island’ Teases The Skull Crawler For Our Nightmares [Video]

 This is more than a secret revelation to push the story forward, as Godzilla fans will recognize.
 Monarch played a major part in the plot of the 2014 film, so there’s no doubt Kong: Skull Island is doing its part to set things up for the 2020 film in which King Kong and Godzilla will face off.

-Before the crossover film, however, Godzilla is due for a sequel, scheduled for a 2018 release.
+Before the crossover film, however, Godzilla is due for a sequel, which is scheduled for a 2018 release.

 Kong: Skull Island hits theaters on March 10.